Skip to main content

 How do I use the Dupixent pre-filled syringe?

 The Dupixent pre-filled syringe is for use in adults and children 6 months of age and older.
 It should only be given by an adult caregiver in children 6 months to 12 years of age.
-Injection in children 12 years and older should be given or supervised by an adult.
+Injection in children 12 years and older should be given by an adult or supervised by an adult.

 You can inject the Dupixent pre-filled syringe into your thigh or stomach, except for the 2 inches (5 cm) around your belly button (navel).
-If a caregiver injects the dose, they can also use the outer area of the upper arm.
+If a caregiver or healthcare provider injects the dose, they can also use the outer area of the upper arm.
 Choose a different site each time you inject Dupixent.

 Gather your supplies as directed.